 If you are experiencing complications or unsatisfactory results following a prior breast surgery, a revision with Dr. Larson can correct the issues while sculpting your ideal chest.

-It can be incredibly disheartening to learn that you need a breast revision after undergoing an augmentation or reconstruction.
+It can be incredibly disheartening to learn that you need a breast revision after undergoing a breast augmentation or reconstruction.
 You’d planned on achieving your ideal breasts the first time around – and now you need another, even more delicate surgery to solve new issues.

 When this occurs, Dr. Larson can help you create the breasts you deserve.
 He is exceptionally skilled in the full range of revision techniques and knows how to solve virtually any problem that can occur after an initial breast surgery.

 Your Tucson breast implant revision will be tailored to meet your needs.
 Here’s a look at what to expect during the procedure, depending on the complications and issues you’re experiencing:

 Many of our Tucson clients simply want to remove their implants and restore their natural breast appearance.
 This can be due to complications or a change in their personal preferences.
 When this occurs, Dr. Larson will re-open the original incision to remove any scar tissue and the implants.

 If your implants are the wrong size, you can see rippling or wrinkles, or you’ve experienced a rupture, you will need to have your implants exchanged.
 During this procedure, Dr. Larson will remove the implants, reconstruct the pocket, and insert your replacements.